 The EU is the third largest global buyer of palm oil.
 In 2017, the EU imported more than 7.5 million tonnes of palm oil and 51% of that was used to make biodiesel (OilWorld).
 Palm oil used for biodiesel has increased sharply over the last years while food consumption of palm oil is declining.
 Most of the growth (87%) seen in 2017 in palm oil was due to biodiesel which is driven by EU fuel mandates.
 (Transport and Environment).
 The EU agreed to phase out food-based biofuels like palm oil by 2030, however the details of the phase out remain unclear at this time.

 Earlier this year, the US Commerce Department set antidumping duties of 50.71% on palm biodiesel from Indonesia after finding that it was being sold at prices below market value in the United States.
 So, we are safe for now but how long will that last?
-The second largest market for palm oil is hidden from consumers who are mandated to buy it.
+The third largest market for palm oil is hidden from consumers who are mandated to buy it.
 Biodiesel could come from soy, palm, rapeseed and the consumer would not have any idea if their fuel was involved in deforestation, species extinction, greenhouse gas emissions or child and forced labor.
 Does this seem sustainable to you?